xl4624/chess-with-friends/README.md

             - sends the move to both player1 and player2 where they push the move to each of their own game instances, and probably the rest of the players?
         - NOTE: if the game ends from whatever move, make sure it still sends to the backend and it is properly updated in the Game model

+## Todo
+In order of priority:
+- [ ] Update the board when a player/spectator joins mid-game (need to iterate through all the moves in `game.moves` and add move number to every other move, and then call `game.loadPgn(pgn)` from chess.js).
+- [ ] Add some error handling for when a move is invalid.
+- [ ] Add a way to choose promotion piece, right now it just defaults to queen.
+- [ ] Invert the chessboard for the black player.
+- [ ] Add a way to resign/offer a draw.
+- [ ] Fix up the frontend to look nicer using the color themes.
+- [ ] Add a way to display move history.
+- [ ] Add an in-game chat feature.
+- [ ] Add playing against a computer.